 - Adam Beck founded Ontario Hydro.
-This monument was unveiled in 1934
+Unveiled in 1934

 - The Pasture

 - A number of life-sized bronze cows are lying down in the grass between the TD Center buildings.
-They were sculpted by Joe Fafard and installed in 1985.
+Sculpted by Joe Fafard and installed in 1985.

 - Immigrant Families Monument

-- A monument honoring Canada’s immigrant families is located next to the Scotiabank Arena on Yonge St. It was installed in 2007 and sculpted by Tom Otterness.
+- A monument honoring Canada’s immigrant families is located next to the Scotiabank Arena on Yonge St. Installed in 2007 and sculpted by Tom Otterness.